dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module01.md

 SHORT_DESCRIPTION

-1. In Microsoft Edge, navigate to https://compliance.microsoft.com and log into the Microsoft Purview portal as Joni Sherman JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Joni's password should be provided by your lab hosting provider.
+1. In Microsoft Edge, navigate to https://compliance.microsoft.com and log into the Microsoft Purview portal as XXXX@ZZZZZZ.onmicrosoft.com (where XXXX ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Your password should be provided by your lab hosting provider.

-2. STEP_PLACEHOLDER
+2. In the Microsoft Purview portal, on the left navigation pane, select Information protection.
+3. On the Information protection page, under the Labels tab select + Create a label.
+4. The New sensitivity label wizard will start.
+On the Name and create a tooltip for your label page for the Name, Description for admins and Description for users, enter the following information:

+    *  Name: Internal
+    *  Display name: Internal
+    *  Description for users: Internal sensitivity label.
+    *  Description for admins: Internal sensitivity label for Contoso.
+    *  Select Next.

+On the Define the scope for this label page, select the option Items which protects emails, files, and Power BI items.

+Select Next.

+On the Choose protection settings for labeled items page, select Next.

+On the Auto-labeling for files and emails page, select Next.

+On the Define protection settings for groups and sites page, select Next.

+On the Auto-labeling for schematized data assests(preview) page, select Next.

+On the Review your settings and finish page, select Create label.

+The label will be created and when complete a message will display: Your sensitivity label was created

+Select Dont create a policy yet and then select Done.

 3. STEP_PLACEHOLDER